 MEDICAL TEAM ON THE COURSE

 Communications are established with all medical team members to provide access to mobile medical teams and ambulance services.
 Seriously injured or ill runners will be transported from any of the medical aid stations on the course, and well runners who drop out of the race will be taken to the finish area.
-Medical staff will have first-aid supplies at every medical location.

 FINISH LINE MEDICAL TENT